No need to travel! We can bring our services directly to you!

 • California Vehicle Code Section 20001 — hit and run laws: Drivers who flee after striking a pedestrian face serious criminal penalties.
 This law requires drivers to stop, exchange information, and render aid.
 Violations can result in felony charges, depending on the severity of the injury.

-• California Vehicle Code Section 22350 — basic speed law: Drivers must travel at speeds safe for conditions, which is particularly relevant in areas with high pedestrian traffic.
+• California Vehicle Code Section 22350 — basic speed law: Drivers must tavel at speeds safe for conditions, which is particularly relevant in areas with high pedestrian traffic.

 Statute of Limitations for Pedestrian Accident Claims